-- A. Objective is to maneuver through a series of obstacles while mounted horseback, successfully negotiating each obstacle in sequence in the shortest amount of time possible. - B. Rules: - 1.
-There will be a (sixty) 60-second time limit in this event. - 2.
-Equipment-The obstacles used in the trail class are to be of a standard size; however, construction material may vary.
+A. Objective is to maneuver through a series of obstacles while mounted horseback, successfully negotiating each obstacle in sequence in the shortest amount of time possible.

+- 1. There will be a (sixty) 60-second time limit in this event. - Equipment-The obstacles used in the trail class are to be of a standard size; however, construction material may vary.
 Safety for the contestants will be the primary concern. - a.
 Bridge-To be constructed strong enough to withstand the rigors of being run and jumped upon by horses and will be (six) 6 feet in length and 4 feet in width.
 (Six) 6 pole bending poles will be positioned evenly, (three) 3 on each side. - b.
 Gate-To be constructed strong enough to withstand being bumped into by horses, be no less than (four) 4 feet in length and (four) 4 feet in height and having the hinged side arranged so that the gate will swing either direction easily.
 There shall be a latch post, constructed so that it is not easily moved as horses bump into it while passing through the gate.
 There shall be a gate latch consisting of an approximately three inch diameter ring attached to the gate with an approximately (twelve) 12 inch long, light weight chain or rope.
 The ring should easily be placed over a protrusion on the top of the latch post in order to secure the gate in a closed position.
 The gate must be set up so that the latch is easily reached by a contestant on horseback (no lower than (four) 4 feet nor higher than (six) 6 feet.) - c.
-Mailbox-The recommendation is that of a standard METAL US postal service approved mailbox be used and attached to a suitable base with construction material so that the mailbox sets about 5 feet above the ground and may be easily reached by person on horseback.
+Mailbox-The recommendation is that of a standard METAL US postal service approved mailbox be used and attached to a suitable base with construction material so that the mailbox sets about 5

-- d.
+- feet above the ground and may be easily reached by person on horseback. - d.
 Back up barrels-Shall consist of two 55 gallon drums placed with 4 feet between them.
 Measurement is taken from inside-to-inside of the barrel. - e.
 Jump-Not to exceed (twenty-four) 24 inches in height and consist of (two) 2 standards designed to hold the bar, a (one and a half) 11⁄2" pipe, in place at a consistent height and designed so that if hit by the horse making the jump that the bar will fall off the standards.
-It is mandatory that the bar be a (ten) 10 foot long piece of (one and a half) 11⁄2" PVC pipe. - 3.
-The course shall consist of (five) 5 obstacles, arranged so that the course covers about 100 yards in total distance.
+It is mandatory that the bar be a (ten) 10 foot long piece of (one and a half) 11⁄2" PVC pipe. - The course shall consist of (five) 5 obstacles, arranged so that the course covers about 100 yards in total distance.
 Placement of each obstacle is entirely at the discretion of the track or arena director of your individual rodeos. - 4.
 In order to successfully complete the trail course, the contestant must successfully negotiate each obstacle in the proper sequence.
 Some obstacles may be successfully negotiated but if part or all of the obstacles get tipped over or knocked down-as detailed later, there will be a time penalty assessed in these cases.
-Contestants who miss an obstacle, may go back and complete the requirements for that obstacle prior to negotiating the next obstacle in the sequence of the course. - 5.
-Obstacles: - a.
-Bridge-To successfully negotiate the bridge, the rider must cross the length of the bridge without knocking down any of the poles placed along the edges.
-The horse does not have to touch the bridge while crossing it.
-Rider will be disqualified for failure to cross the length of the bridge and will be assessed a (ten) 10-second penalty for knocking down any one or all of the poles. - b.
-Gate-To successfully negotiate the gate, the rider must unlatch the gate, ride her horse through the gate and re-latch the gate.
-Failure to complete any of the (three) 3 above steps (rider must be mounted for all (three) 3) will mean disqualification.
-If, after the rider has re-latched the gate, the horse bumps into the gate and knocks it down, a (ten) 10-second penalty will be assessed.
-If the horse knocks the gate down at any point prior to completion of relatching the gate and the contestant is unable to finish because the obstacle is down, rider will be disqualified.
+Contestants who miss an obstacle, may go back and complete the requirements for that obstacle prior to negotiating the next obstacle in the sequence of the course.